-The Probation Department supervised approximately 844 AB 109 cases during FY 2020-21.
-The Department continues to provide services to this population through its dedicated AB 109 unit that is comprised of two Probation Supervisors and 16 Deputy Probation Officers.
-These Officers supervise those individuals sentenced to a term of Mandatory Supervision under PC 1170(H) or released from state prison to a term of Post-Release Community Supervision (PRCS).
+The Probation Department supervised approximately 620 AB 109 cases during FY 2021-22.
+The Department continues to provide services to this population through its dedicated AB 109 units that is comprised of two Probation Supervisors and 16 Deputy Probation Officers.
+These officers supervise those individuals sentenced to a term of Mandatory Supervision under PC 1170(H) or released from state prison to a term of Post-Release Community Supervision (PRCS).
 Each of Probation's clients are provided with access to a full range of communitybased services including: